JinayJain/JinayJain/README.md

 **Check out [my website](https://jinay.dev/) to learn more about me!**

-I'm also looking for internships in AI and software engineering, feel free to reach out at hi@jinay.dev!
+I'm also looking for roles in AI and software engineering, feel free to reach out at hi@jinay.dev!